32 Employee Rewards To Motivate Your Team (Without Breaking The Bank)

 Cost: Varies

-34. Uber of Lyft Credit Card
+31. Uber of Lyft credit card

 Whether it’s for a night on the town, or an airport drop-off, we all need rides from time to time.

-Give the gift of convenience with an Uber or Lyft Credit Card.
+Give the gift of convenience with an Uber or Lyft credit card.

 Cost: Up to $35

-Reward employees for exemplary contribution with a spot on a wall-of-fame.
+Reward employees for exemplary contribution with a spot on a wall of fame.
 To make this truly special, limit the number of inductees, and create criteria (like minimum number of years worked at the company).
-The Wall of Fame should be something employees aspire to, so make it an exclusive honor.
+The wall of fame should be something employees aspire to, so make it an exclusive honor.

 Mimic your favorite sports arena by making mock-jerseys and hanging them from the rafters.